 The rest of downtown Clarksdale is well worth exploring for its lazy ambience and wealth of history.
 The old Delta Cinema (11 3rd St.), downtown, is closed for most of the year except to host events like the Clarksdale Film Festival and shows during the Juke Joint Festival.
 There’s also a restaurant with a connected steamboat-shaped seating area around the corner, across the street from the Sunflower River.
 Funky art galleries like Cat Head Blues & Folk Art (252 Delta Ave., 662/624-5992) showcase local culture and events while offering an array of hard-to-find CDs, DVDs, and T-shirts.
 Like the music museums listed above, Cat Head specializes in all things blues, serving as a store, a stage (with frequent free music), a record label, a clearinghouse of information, and a state of mind.

-Clarksdale has plenty of fast food, but the barbecue is better: Try Abe’s Bar-B-Q (616 State St., 662/624-9947), in the center of town, cooking up tangy ’cue and pork-filled hot tamales since 1937, or the upstart Dreamboat BBQ (232 Sunflower Ave., 662/645-2501), housed in a historic riverboat-shaped stand, right downtown.
-For a surprising (and comparatively healthy) dose of Lebanese-Italian food (and fantastic chocolate cream pies!) amid the pork palaces, check out Chamoun’s Rest Haven (419 State St., 662/624-8601, closed Sun.).
+Clarksdale has plenty of fast food, but the barbecue is better: Try Abe’s Bar-B-Q (616 N. State St., 662/624-9947), in the center of town, cooking up tangy ’cue and hot tamales since 1924.
+For traditional Deep South diner food mixed with a surprising and comparatively healthy dose of Lebanese-Italian deli items (and fantastic chocolate cream pies), check out Chamoun’s Rest Haven (419 State St., 662/624-8601, Mon.-Sat.).